euler-xyz/euler-swap/README.md

 Pools can also be uninstalled by LPs, for example during rebalancing, in which case the factory emits a [PoolUninstalled](https://github.com/euler-xyz/euler-swap/blob/1f73f5cb07f2e64e8c9815076749574b1b54e204/src/EulerSwapFactory.sol#L34) event.

 However, note that EulerSwap instances are installed on top of regular accounts within the Euler lending platform—they do not control these accounts.
 This means an LP can abandon an EulerSwap instance simply by withdrawing their position from the lending vaults.
-In such cases, the factory has no indication that the pool is no longer operational, but quoting functions will start reverting.
-If a pool continually fails to return quotes, it should likely be blacklisted.
+In such cases, the factory has no indication that the pool is no longer operational, but quoting functions or swap simulations will start reverting.
+If a pool continually fails to return quotes or reverts in simulation, it should likely be blacklisted.

 ## Safety